 The medical plan pays for medical conditions of the teeth, jaw, and jaw joints as well as supporting tissues including bones, muscles, and nerves.
-Please refer to section 8, Dental Benefits for information on what is covered under the dental plan.
+Please refer to section 8, Standard Dental Plan

+Benefits and section 9, Legacy Dental Plan Benefits for information on what is covered under the dental plans.
 Medical services include:

-• Inpatient hospital care to perform dental services if required due to an underlying medical condition.

-- Surgery needed to treat wounds, cysts, or tumors or to alter the jaw, jaw joint, or bite relationships when appliance therapy alone cannot provide functional improvement. - Nonsurgical treatment of infections or diseases not related to the teeth, supporting bones, or gums. - Dental implants if necessary due to disease, including periodontal disease, or accident but only if dentures or bridges are inappropriate or ineffective.
-False teeth for use with the implants are covered only under the dental plan as a Class III service. - Services needed to treat accidental fractures or dislocations of the jaw, or injury to natural teeth if the accident occurs while the individual is covered by the Plan.
+- a) Inpatient hospital care to perform dental services if required due to an underlying medical condition. - b) Surgery needed to treat wounds, cysts, or tumors or to alter the jaw, jaw joint, or bite relationships when appliance therapy alone cannot provide functional improvement. - c) Nonsurgical treatment of infections or diseases not related to the teeth, supporting bones, or gums. - d) Dental implants if necessary due to disease, including periodontal disease, or accident but only if dentures or bridges are inappropriate or ineffective.
+False teeth for use with the implants are covered only under the dental plan as a Class III service. - e) Services needed to treat accidental fractures or dislocations of the jaw, or injury to natural teeth if the accident occurs while the individual is covered by the Plan.
 Treatment must begin during the year the accident occurred or the year following.
-The teeth must have been firmly attached to the jaw bone at the time of injury, damaged or lost other than in the course of biting or chewing and must have been free of decay or in good repair. - Removal of impacted or unerupted teeth (unless this coverage is available under the dental plan). - Diagnosis, appliance therapy (excluding braces), nonsurgical treatment, and surgery by a cutting procedure which alters the jaw joints or bite relationship for temporomandibular joint disorder or similar disorder of the jaw joint.
+The teeth must have been firmly attached to the jaw bone at the time of injury, damaged or lost other than in the course of biting or chewing and must have been free of decay or in good repair. - f) Removal of impacted or unerupted teeth (unless this coverage is available under the dental plan). - g) Diagnosis, appliance therapy (excluding braces), nonsurgical treatment, and surgery by a cutting procedure which alters the jaw joints or bite relationship for temporomandibular joint disorder or similar disorder of the jaw joint.